-In many industries, such higher prices might be merely annoying.
+In many industries, higher prices might be merely annoying.
 In healthcare, higher prices are downright problematic in supply chain management.
-However, GPOs introduce other benefits for patients beyond decreased costs, including an overall higher quality of care as well as standardization of procedures or equipment.
+However, GPOs introduce other benefits for patients beyond decreased costs, including overall higher quality of care as well as standardization of procedures or equipment.

 GPOs Lower the Cost of Healthcare

 Since their inception, GPOs have been instrumental in providing savings to hospitals.
 In 2018, it was estimated that group purchasing helped reduce supply chain costs for hospitals by 18 percent.
-This, in turn, resulted in $55 billion saved between hospitals, government healthcare agencies and taxpayers combined.
+This, in turn, resulted in $55 billion saved between hospitals, government healthcare agencies, and taxpayers combined.

 GPOs Promote a Higher Quality of Care

-The primary advantage of GPOs is that they allow smaller actors access to supplies or services which might have otherwise been off limits.
+The primary advantage of GPOs is that they allow smaller buyers access to supplies or services which might have otherwise been off limits.
 In healthcare, this translates to things like technology, surgical supplies, and life-saving medications.
 GPOs are extremely common in pharmaceuticals for exactly this reason.
 With more buying power, a GPO can negotiate better deals with a wholesale drug distributor.
 The result is that patients can access medications outside the reach of independent pharmacists.